nparo-401/java-fundamental/lab-readme/lab06-readme.md

     * returns the author
   * `getStars()`
     * returns the stars
+  * `setRestaurant(Restaurant restaurant)`
+    * assigns an instance of the restaurant to the class variables of the current review
+  * `getRestaurant()`
+    * returns an instance of the restaurant assigned to the review
   * `toReviewString()`
     * returns the review as an organized string